Howard Stern Slams Lori Loughlin And Felicity Huffman’s Children: ‘These Kids Are Still Big Dummies’

-Everyone is weighing in on the college cheating scandal that shook the nation, including outspoken radio host Howard Stern.
+Everyone is weighing in on the college cheating scandal that has shaken the nation, including outspoken radio host Howard Stern.

-For starters, Stern said that his girls went to very good schools but he made sure that they knew they had to make it on their own.
-He then went on to slam Loughlin and Huffman’s kids, suggesting that they will struggle at the big colleges that they were illegally granted admission into.
+For starters, Stern said that his girls went to very good schools.
+However, he claims that he made sure that they knew they had to make it on their own.
+He then went on to slam Loughlin and Huffman’s kids, suggesting that they will struggle at the big colleges that they were illegally granted admission to.

 “But you know, you wonder, even if you get your kid in, the way Lori Loughlin or Felicity Huffman did, I mean these kids are still big dummies,” Stern told listeners.
 “I don’t know how they’ll get through school, because these are good schools.”

-Stern then reiterated the fact that he is proud of himself for making it on his own and paving his own path rather than having his parents bail him out.
+Stern then reiterated the fact that he is proud of himself for making it on his own, and for paving his own path rather than having his parents bail him out.
 But, he did change his tune a bit during part of the rant, saying that while he is mad over the whole situation, he does have mixed feelings about it.

 Howard Stern just announced his 1st book release in 20 years https://t.co/YZKOB0Jgwj pic.twitter.com/91HeVLVpBt